kaustubha007/Machine-Learning/Cryptocurrency Price Prediction Using Deep Learning/Readme.txt

 Enter the following command in command prompt: python Cryptocurrency_Price_Prediction.py

 Note: Test graphs and models for ethereum have been included along with the code.
 The project currently works for 5 currencies and can be extended with certain minor code changes.
+The currencies are fetched from coinmarketcap.com website to ensure live rates.

 Major functions used:
 Cryptocurrency_Price_Prediction.py